google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 What does the history of Valentines Day have to do with home organizing?

 St. Valentine may have been only one person or a combination of the stories of several individuals.
 The origin behind St. Valentine is somewhat of a mystery and the historical data is a little fuzzy.
-Some historians indicate that he was a Roman martyred for refusing to give up his Christian faith, while others say he was a temple priest jailed for defiance during the reign of the Emperor Claudius II.
+Some historians indicate that he was a Roman martyred for refusing to give up his Christian faith, while others say he was a temple priest jailed for defiance during the reign of the emperor Claudius II.
 It's possible that both incidents refer to the same person.

 Did he really exist?
 Most likely, yes.
 Archaeologists have unearthed a Roman catacomb and an ancient church dedicated to Saint Valentine.
 Also, in the year 496 AD, Pope Gelasius marked February 14th as a celebration in honor of his martyrdom.

-The first artistic representation of Saint Valentine appeared in a The Nuremberg Chronicle (an illustrated book printed in 1493).
+The first artistic representation of Saint Valentine appeared in The Nuremberg Chronicle (an illustrated book printed in 1493).
 The Nuremberg Chronicle depicts a woodcut portrait of him with text that states Valentinus was a Roman priest martyred during the reign of the Emperor Claudius II "the Goth."

 Stories about his life indicate he was caught marrying Christian couples and aiding any Christians who were being persecuted under Emperor Claudius in Rome.
 Others say he was martyred for trying to convert the Emperor!
 Once again, all these stories could be true of the same person.
 Many miracles are attributed to him.